nycdepartmentoffinance/onboarding/proxy_python.md

 ### 3. Set HTTP_PROXY and HTTPS_PROXY as environmental variables in your local machine

 Now that python is successfully set up, we can configure our proxy settings in order to connect to the internet properly.
 To do this, we need to set `HTTP_PROXY` and `HTTPS_PROXY` as environmental variables in your local machine.
+Ask Claire or another DOF team member for the hostname and port for our proxy.

 Like the instructions linked above, you need to:
 1. In Control Panel, type in **View advanced system settings**